What is Cruise Insurance?

 How Much Does Cruise Insurance Cost?

-Cruise Insurance Comparison - by Cruise Line
+Cruise Insurance Reviews by Cruise Line

-Carnival Cruise Insurance Comparison
+Carnival Cruise Insurance Review

 Carnival Vacation Protection includes a form of Cancel For Any Reason (CFAR) coverage at no additional cost, unlike many third-party options.
-The plan’s Travel Delay coverage is also respectable, providing reimbursement for delays that exceed 3 hours.
+The plan’s Trip Delay coverage is also respectable, providing reimbursement for delays that exceed 3 hours.

 • Trip Cancellation: Only covers a customer's airfare and cruise expenses, and does not provide protection for other non-refundable travel expenses like rental cars, hotel stays, or prepaid excursions.